IntelliTect/Documentation/docs/Carbon/Index.md

 ---

 ## Introduction
 Carbon is used to replicate CCB and MDM accounts or convert from one to the other.
 It makes it easy to copy or create accounts in groups up to 100, making it easy to set up training and testing environments.
-You can replicate accounts to create completely new accounts including a unique account number, premise, new keys, etc. Or you can replicate accounts to create identical copies of the account with identical data.
+You can replicate accounts to create entirely new accounts, including a unique account number, premise, new keys, etc. Or you can replicate accounts to create identical copies of the account with identical data.

 ## Getting Started
 This documentation provides information on Carbon by IntelliTect.